Hilary Mantel was born 6 July 1952 and died 22 September 2022.

 - I am very happy in second-hand bookshops; would a gardener not be happy in a garden?

 - When you turn and look back down the years, you glimpse the ghosts of other lives you might have led; all houses are haunted.
 The wraiths and phantoms creep under your carpets and between the warp and weft of fabric, they lurk in wardrobes and lie flat under drawer-liners.
 You think of the children you might have had but didn’t.
 When the midwife says, ‘It’s a boy,’ where does the girl go?
 When you think you’re pregnant, and you’re not, what happens to the child that has already formed in your mind?
 You keep it filed in a drawer of your consciousness, like a short story that never worked after the opening lines.

-Hilary Mantel is an English novelist, short story writer, memoirist, and critic.
-The best-selling author has twice won the Man Booker Prize for her novels Bring Up the Bodies and Wolf Hall.
+Hilary Mantel was an English novelist, short story writer, memoirist, and critic.
+The best-selling author twice won the Man Booker Prize for her novels Bring Up the Bodies and Wolf Hall.
 Click here to find out where Hilary Mantel writes.